rladstaetter/plasma/README.md

 ## Thanks

-This project was inspired by https://www.bidouille.org/prog/plasma/ and as such should be mentioned here.
+This project is a reimplementation of https://www.bidouille.org/prog/plasma/ - go there if you want a more in depth explanation about the math behind this project.

 ## License